insapathogenomics/ReporTree/README.md

 _Note: this tool relies on the usage of programs/modules of other developers.
 DO NOT FORGET TO ALSO [CITE](https://github.com/insapathogenomics/ReporTree/edit/main/README.md#citation) THEM!_

 ## 2023-03-29 WARNING!
+SOLVED!
-Installation is currently unstable.
-We are experiencing some package incompatibilities.
+Installation was unstable during the day, due to some package incompatibilities.
+We think this issue is solved now.
+If you find any problems with the installation please let us know.

 ## News!
 #### 2022.12.06 - ReporTree v1.1.0